earlgreyhot1701D/aws-bedrock-vector-embeddings/README.md

 1. **Connects to AWS Bedrock**: Uses Amazon Titan embedding model to convert text to vectors
 2. **Generates Text Embeddings**: Creates numerical representations of text that capture meaning
 3. **Calculates Cosine Similarity**: Measures how similar different texts are to each other
-4. **Handles File Input**: Optionally reads additional text from a file for analysis
-5. **Saves Results**: Outputs embeddings and similarity scores to JSON files
+4. **Saves Results**: Outputs embeddings and similarity scores to JSON files

 ## Prerequisites